 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-For hereditary persistence of fetal hemoglobin only.
-Not to be ordered for fetal-maternal bleed (see FMB / Fetomaternal Bleed, Flow Cytometry, Blood).
+This test is for hereditary persistence of fetal hemoglobin only.
+This test should not be ordered for fetal-maternal bleed (see FMB / Fetomaternal Bleed, Flow Cytometry, Blood).

-With hemoglobin F values >35%, most specimens show a homocellular pattern; this does not necessarily indicate hereditary persistence of fetal hemoglobin.
+When hemoglobin F values are above 35%, most specimens show a homocellular pattern; this does not necessarily indicate hereditary persistence of fetal hemoglobin.
 Clinical correlation is needed.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Reported as heterocellular or homocellular